wrale/wrale-acdm/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright information is available in the NOTICE file.

 ---